FerretDB/FerretDB/website/docs/configuration/observability.md

 FerretDB exposes metrics in Prometheus format on the debug handler on `http://127.0.0.1:8088/debug/metrics` by default.
 There is no need to use an external exporter.
 The host and port can be changed with [`--debug-addr` flag](flags.md#interfaces).

+Please note that the set of metrics is not stable yet; metric and label names and formatting of values might change in minor releases.